- The Chargers are the underdog at +1.5 on the point spread.

 The Chargers selected running back Omarion Hampton in the first round of the NFL Draft, while the Lions selected Tyleik Williams.

-See my picks, predictions, and the odds below.
+See my predictions and the odds below.
 I’ve also got you covered regarding where to watch the Chargers and Lions Hall of Fame Game.

 Lions vs. Chargers Hall of Fame Game Odds